2 min read

 - Travel identification for your pet with where you will be staying

 - Some airlines require an acclimation certification for travel

 - Prescription medications

 Find more FAQs about traveling with pets at the American Veterinary Medical Association (AVMA).
 Of course, the veterinarians at Papaya are always happy to answer your questions too.
+Reach out and contact us at our Carmel Valley animal hospital to schedule a visit.
 Happy travels!